s-priyan/Scanned-PDF-parser-with-OCR-All-in-one-/README.md

 # 📄 Scanned-PDF-Parser-with-OCR-All-in-One

-A unified, production-ready OCR solution that combines the best open-source OCR engines into a single, easy-to-use pipeline.
+A unified, OCR solution that combines the best open-source OCR engines into a single, easy-to-use pipeline.
 Parse scanned PDFs, images, and documents with multiple OCR backends for maximum accuracy and flexibility.

 ## 🌟 Features